A phase microscope for quantum gases

 We measure the matter-wave Talbot carpet at varying lattice depths and observe that the contrast of the primary revivals drops at a critical lattice depth of $V_{c}=3.25 \, E_{\rm rec}$, associated with the loss of phase coherence (Fig.~\ref{fig:talbot-versus-lattice-depth}A,B).
 The positions of the revivals shift to $3\%$ longer evolution times for shallower lattices, which we attribute to interaction effects during the matter-wave protocol for our small but finite scattering length.
 Fig.~\ref{fig:talbot-versus-lattice-depth}F shows exemplary pictures of the first primary revival for increasing lattice depths.
 For shallow lattices the pictures show clear revivals of the original lattice, while at deeper lattices, we observe patterns reminiscent of the laser speckle as they form under diffraction of coherent laser light from random media.
 This is the expected behavior for near-field interference from quasi-random phases at each tube, but well defined individual BECs in each tube \cite{Makhalov2019}.

 Exemplary pictures of the original matter wave image for increasing lattice depths are plotted in Fig.~\ref{fig:talbot-versus-lattice-depth}C. We find that the system diameter increases from 5 to 9 lattice sites, which we attribute to the increasing interaction strength from the tighter confinement on the lattice sites.
-We fit the mean onsite density (Fig.~\ref{fig:talbot-versus-lattice-depth}D) of 100 such images with a Gaussian envelope and plot the relative density fluctuations averaged over the Wigner-Seitz cells in Fig.~\ref{fig:talbot-versus-lattice-depth}E. The XY model is a great use case of the phase microscope introduced above, because the initial density fluctuations are suppressed and the measured density fluctuations can clearly be identified with initial phase fluctuations.
+We fit the mean onsite density (Fig.~\ref{fig:talbot-versus-lattice-depth}D) of 100 such images with a Gaussian envelope and plot the relative density fluctuations averaged over the Wigner-Seitz cells in Fig.~\ref{fig:talbot-versus-lattice-depth}E. The XY model is a great use case of the phase microscope introduced above, because the initial density fluctuations are suppressed \cite{Hadzibabic2011} and the measured density fluctuations can clearly be identified with initial phase fluctuations.
 The pictures show increasing phase fluctuations and different phase domains for deeper lattices.
 This direct imaging of the phase fluctuations with single-site resolution is a central result of our work.
+The characterization of the system relies on the combination of the Talbot revivals and the phase microscope.
+The Talbot measurements establish the phase coherence between the tubes for shallow lattices, i.e., the presence of perturbative phase fluctuations on a coherent background, which we use for the interpretation of the phase microscope images.

-The control parameter for the phase transition is the ratio $k_{\rm B}T/J$ with the Boltzmann constant $k_{\rm B}$, which can be controlled via the lattice depth \cite{Schweikhard2007}.
+The control parameter for the phase transition is the ratio $k_{\rm B}T/J$, which can be controlled via the lattice depth \cite{Schweikhard2007}.
 We obtain the Josephson coupling energy $J=2KN_i$ \cite{Trombettoni2005} from a band structure calculation for the single-particle tunneling energy $K$ and from the microscope images for the atom number per tube $N_i$.
 A temperature determination from a bimodal fit to the images as in ref.~\cite{Asteria2021} is not feasible in our very low-temperature regime.
-We therefore employ a very sensitive phase thermometry as previously introduced for a BEC in a double well potential \cite{Gati2006}, which attributes the temperature to the measured thermal phase fluctuations via the relation $\sigma_{\theta}^2(x)\simeq k_{\rm B} T/J$ \cite{Pitaevskii2001,Schweikhard2007}, where $\sigma_{\theta}$ is the standard deviation of the phase.
-The temperature curve is fixed by the BKT phase transition at $V_{c}=3.25 \, E_{\rm rec}$, which corresponds to a ratio of $k_{\rm B}T/J=0.898$ \cite{Gupta1988} and the extracted temperatures lie between 13 and 38\,nK \cite{SupMat}.
+We therefore extract the temperature from the phase thermometry also used above for the conversion factor \cite{SupMat}.
+This calibration is a lattice generalization of the sensitive phase thermometry previously introduced for a BEC in a double well potential \cite{Gati2006}.
+The temperature curve is fixed by the BKT phase transition at $V_{c}=3.25 \, E_{\rm rec}$, which corresponds to a ratio of $k_{\rm B}T/J=1.43$ \cite{Okabe2025} and the extracted temperatures lie in the range between 19.0(5) and 61(2)\,nK \cite{SupMat}.